eitan3/vesc_pkg/balance_ow/README.md

 Recent features:

-New booster.

-Added asymmetric tune (regular tune & braking tune).
+Added asymmetric tune (2 more tunes and blending options).

 Added new tunes tab (thanks to mitch).